DerrickFeiWang/Partially_Supervised_LDA_Topic_Modeling/README.md

 **_Ti vs To_**

-         Ti: Topic of interest
+         Ti: Topic of interest, topic 1
-         To: Other topics
+         To: Other topics, topic 2,3,4.....N